 If a piece of your braces breaks, save the piece and call our office to schedule a repair visit.

-If a retainer cracks, remove the retainer from your mouth and bring all the pieces to our office for professional repair.
+If a retainer cracks, remove it from your mouth and bring all the pieces to our office for a professional repair.

 Rinsing your mouth with a cup of warm water and teaspoon of salt can also be soothing.
 If your teeth get sore suddenly in the middle of the month, give us a call.
 It is unusual for the teeth to get sore several weeks after your last office visit.

 If food becomes stuck between your teeth, use dental floss or a proxy brush to dislodge the food.

 If you cut your gums, tongue or the inside of your cheek, apply finger pressure to the bleeding site for several minutes.
 If the bleeding does not clot, call your orthodontist or family dentist.